ag-wnl/cpp-templates/README.md

 # cpp-templates
-templates i use for competitive programming
+Collection of templates that i use for competitive programming